Amelchristy/Web-Design-Challenge/README.md

 Displays a responsive table containing the data used in the visualizations.

-The table must be a bootstrap table component.
-Hint

-The data must come from exporting the .csv file as HTML, or converting it to HTML.
-Try using a tool you already know, pandas.
-Pandas has a nifty method approprately called to_html that allows you to generate a HTML table from a pandas dataframe.
-See the documentation here
+The data comes from exporting the .csv file as HTML, or converting it to HTML.
+I use pandas as a tool to generate the HTML table from the pandas dataframe.